Stabilized material point methods for coupled large deformation and fluid flow in porous materials: Numerical examples

 \section{Numerical examples}

-This section presents four numerical examples that verify and demonstrate the performance of the stabilized MPM formulations.
-The purpose of the first and second examples is to verify the stabilization formulations for quasi-static and dynamic problems.
+This section presents four numerical examples that verify, investigate, and demonstrate the performance of the stabilized MPM formulations.
+The purpose of the first and second examples is to verify and investigate the stabilization formulations using quasi-static and dynamic problems previously simulated by the FEM.
 The third and fourth examples are intended to demonstrate the capability of the stabilized MPM formulations for simulating problems that are challenging for mesh-based Lagrangian methods.

 In each example, we will compare results obtained by the standard (non-stabilized) MPM and stabilized MPM formulations.
 For undrained poromechanical problems, the standard MPM formulation is expected to show spurious oscillations in the pore pressure field, whereas the stabilized formulations are developed to suppress these oscillations.
 Therefore, in what follows, we focus on the comparison of pore pressure fields obtained by these formulations.
 We will particularly consider excess pore pressure, which is the transient portion of pore pressure.
+Also, unless otherwise specified, we use $\tau_{\rm W}$ in Eq.~\eqref{eq:tau-white} for the stabilization parameter, $\tau$.

-The numerical results in the sequel have been obtained using the GIMP method.
-Technically speaking, the proposed stabilization methods are applicable to both the original MPM and the GIMP method.
-However, when the original MPM was used, we encountered some cell-crossing effects that are irrelevant to oscillations due to inf--sup stability.
-To fully focus on the inf--sup stability problem, we will present numerical results obtained by the GIMP method.
-The only exception is unstable results in the second example, because the GIMP method without a stabilization term did not converge during Newton iterations.
-Thus, for this problem only, we have used the original MPM for demonstrating unstable results in the undrained limit.
+The proposed stabilization methods are applicable to both the original MPM and the GIMP method.
+In the first example where particles do not cross any cell, the original and GIMP methods give the same numerical solution.
+However, when the original MPM was used for other problems, we encountered cell-crossing effects that are irrelevant to oscillations due to inf--sup stability.
+To demonstrate the coexistence of inf--sup and cell-crossing instabilities, in the second example we purposely use the original MPM for generating unstable results in the undrained limit.
+For the third and fourth examples, we use the GIMP method to obtain both unstable and stable results to fully focus on the inf--sup stability problem.

 All the MPM formulations have been implemented in \texttt{Geocentric-MPM}, an in-house MPM code for geomechanics built upon the \verb|deal.II| finite element library~\cite{dealII90}, \verb|p4est| mesh handling library~\cite{Burstedde2011}, and the \verb|Trilinos| project~\cite{Heroux2012}.
 The code is an MPM extension of a massively parallel finite element code \texttt{Geocentric} used in the literature~\cite{White2011a,Choo2016,White2016,Choo2018b,Choo2018c}.